 from the archive, just in time for the holiday.

-Hamentaschen are an essential part of any Purim celebration.
-Fashioned, according to some, after the Haman's hat pocket, hamentaschen are cookies filled with anything from poppyseed to raspberry jam to Nutella, and folded up to resemble a triangle.
-They're not too sweet, flavored with vanilla and lemon zest, and perfectly crunchy outside while soft within.
+Fashioned after Haman’s pocket, hamentaschen are cookies filled with anything from poppyseed to raspberry jam to Nutella, and folded up to resemble a triangle.
+They’re not too sweet, flavored with vanilla and lemon zest, and perfectly crunchy outside while soft within.
 Everyone has a favorite filling, and mine — poppyseed — is, unfortunately, hated by many folks.
-My love of poppyseed has no real explanation, considering that I don't much enjoy other poppyseed-filled treats, but hey, I love 'em.
-Whatcha gonna do about it?
+I appeased the masses this year by making a large batch of raspberry-chocolate filled ones.
+I’ll save the poppyseed for myself.
+I also scored a tub of halvah (sweet sesame paste), so that should make for some interesting cookies as well.

-The number of hamentaschen recipes I've tasted reaches the teens.
-From the ones in Israel (which are non-dairy, and inevitably made with way too much scary margarine) to three of my mom's recipes, to countless others we receive from friends each year, I settled on my uncontested favorite long ago.
-That recipe, which I'll post here, is what I have used to make hamentaschen for three years running.
-While other recipes may be easier to work with, they produce a cookie that's neither crunchy nor chewy, but merely soft and unpleasant to bite.
-They come out more cake-y than they should, and less flavorful as well.
+The number of hamentaschen recipes I’ve tasted reaches the teens.
+From the ones in Israel (which are non-dairy, and inevitably made with way too much scary margarine) to three of my mom’s recipes, to countless others we receive from friends each year, I settled on my uncontested favorite long ago.
+That recipe, which I’ve posted here, is what I have used to make hamentaschen for four years running.
+While other recipes may be easier to work with, they produce a cookie that’s neither crunchy nor chewy, but merely soft and unpleasant to bite.
+They come out more cake-y than cookies ever should, and less flavorful as well.
 The recipe I post here requires a fair amount of patience, but the resulting hamentaschen make up for the (minimal) hassle.
-You'll see.
+You’ll see.

 Hamentaschen